georgikoemdzhiev/ChessPuzzlesOnInky/README.md

 ## Running the script

+Before running `main.py` make sure that you have installed all of the dependencie.
+You can do that by:
+1. cd to the root folder of the project
+2. run `pip install -r requirements.txt`

 ### Manual run
 1. Change directory to the root of the project
 2. Execute `python main.py`